University of the Highlands and Islands Business Competition 2021/22

 - Recently set up an innovative business in the local area? – then this competition is for you!

-Entrants will have a business idea they want to progress or have recently started up in business but have not been trading prior to midnight on the 12th January 2019.
+Entrants will have a business idea they want to progress or have recently started up in business but have not been trading prior to midnight on 26th March 2020.
 (Full terms and conditions are available here, please confirm eligibility prior to registering your entry.)

 Simple to enter